Workers Compensation EMR

 How Does EMR Affect My Insurance?

 The E-mod rating has a significant effect on the rise and fall of workers comp rates.
-EMR acts either as a credit or debit for your mod.
+Workers compensation EMR acts either as a credit or debit for your mod.
 A modification factor greater than 1.0 is debit mod.
 Debit mod means your compensation claims are greater than expected.
 When claims losses are higher than expected, insurance companies add a surcharge.
-This surcharge will increase the premium rates.
+Also, this surcharge will increase the premium rates.
 Lower than average EMR is credit mod.
 Credit mod means claims losses lower than expected which results in a discount in insurance premiums.

 How Long Do Claims Affect Experience Rating